Lemoncode/d3js-typescript-examples/01-bar-chart/Readme.md

 - Now we got something more interesting, a flipped barchart.
 Why the Barchart is shown top to bottom?
-  That's because the coordinate origin starts in (0,0), we should tell d3 to start the rectangle in a bottom coordinate, right now we will enter a harcoded number offset number and substract the seats position, in the next step we will fix this by introducing scales.
+  That's because the coordinate origin starts in (0,0), we should tell d3 to start the rectangle in a bottom coordinate, right now we will enter a harcoded offset number and substract the seats position, in the next step we will fix this by introducing scales.

 ```diff
 svg